-Do you have limited garden space, yet yearn to grow both radishes and roses?
-Time to try foodscaping, the artful combination of cultivating vegetables, fruits, and ornamental plants.
-Also called edible landscaping, this practice offers the best of all worlds for small or minimally sunny properties, or where a traditional vegetable garden would look out of place—say, in a front yard.
+Also called edible landscaping, the practice of foodscaping offers the best of all worlds for small or minimally sunny properties, or where a traditional vegetable garden would look out of place—say, in a front yard.

 Many edibles look as good as they taste—think kale, Swiss chard, bronze fennel, and peppers.
 And annual vegetables aren’t the only ones to win the beauty contest: Perennials like asparagus and fruits like blueberries, pears, and rhubarb offer beauty and flavor.
 Bonus: This diversity attracts pollinators and nurtures wildlife.